navneil-naicker/perasma/README.md

 # perasma
-A minimal password manager for desktop
+A minimal password manager for Windows.